 Scholastic Colored Pencils

-This class introduces more specialty offerings such as certain sets that hone in on earthy tones or pencils that might have smaller cores which are intended for detailed areas.
+This class introduces more specialty offerings such as certain sets that hone in on earthy tones or pencils that might have smaller cores that are intended for detailed areas.
 There are also plenty of broad sets that dip into all areas of the color wheel.
 However, you still have a nice selection of conventional sets as well.

-Packaging is usually a bit better, both in terms of the housing as well as the pencil itself.
-Higher-quality materials are used to construct the pencil and for someone with a bit of hands-on experience in colored pencils they might be able to appreciate it.
+The packaging is usually a bit better, both in terms of the housing as well as the pencil itself.
+Higher-quality materials are used to construct the pencil and someone with a bit of hands-on experience in colored pencils might be able to appreciate it.

 Cost-wise these are a step up from beginner lines, but you are paying for a higher-performing product.
-This is a great middle-of-the-road option for someone experienced in pencils that is ready to take that next step in their artistic endeavors without breaking the bank in the ultra-premium offerings.
+This is a great middle-of-the-road option for someone experienced in pencils that are ready to take that next step in their artistic endeavors without breaking the bank in the ultra-premium offerings.
 These are also good for classroom settings that may occur in high school and mid-level college courses.

 If you would like to see how all of the scholastic-grade colored pencils compare to the other tiers head on over to our Colored Pencil Comparison Chart for a full listing of all reviews.